myattadam/Excel-stuff/README.md

 ```

 ### Miscellaneous
-* Remember when using the ``IIF`` function, that it will evaluate both parts of the _true_ and _false_ arguements.
+Remember when using the ``IIF`` function, that it will evaluate both parts of the _true_ and _false_ arguements.
 If there's a possiblity of returning an error from either of these, don't use this function.

+#### The Static keyword
-* The ``Static`` keyword on a function variable 'remembers' what it contains even after exiting a function:
+The ``Static`` keyword on a function variable 'remembers' what it contains even after exiting a function:

 ```basic
 Function Records() as Dictionary